MrLIChuan/War/README.md

-for run the project: java JeuDeBataille
+For running the project: java JeuDeBataille